December Sales Figures Confirm It Was a Disappointing Christmas Graphic

 JOYCE M. ROSENBERG

-A number of retailers said Thursday their December sales, for stores that were open a year ago, fell in comparison with year-earlier levels: Sears, Roebuck and Co.; J.C.
+A number of companies reported business fell in comparison with the 1989 holiday season: Sears, Roebuck and Co.; J.C.
 Penney Co.
 Inc.; May Department Stores Co.; and Carter Hawley Hale Stores Inc.

-Even Wal-Mart Stores Inc., a perennial standout in the retailing industry, had a relatively sluggish month.
+Even Wal-Mart Stores Inc., a perennial superstar of the retailing industry, had a relatively sluggish month.
 But specialty apparel stores, particularly Gap Inc., fared better than other companies.

 In some cases, modest gains were limited by the effects of inflation.

-Economists have forecast the recession will continue well into this year, dimming retailers' hopes for a turnaround in business.
+With economists forecasting recession well into this year, retailers were glum about prospects for a turnaround in business.

 ''Consumer confidence is as low as I have seen it in more than 20 years,'' said Kenneth Macke, chairman of Dayton Hudson Corp. ''We are not optimistic about the first half of 1991.''